twse/bobsgame-fonts/Pixel Sans.md

 * Miami Law
 * Mini Yonkyu DS
 * Mobile Suit Gundam 00
 * More English Training – The font is available in-game as **European_LC12.NFTR** (European) and **LC12.NFTR** (Japanese) in ``common/fonts/data``.
-The NFTR in the Japanese version is based on Shift-JIS, though many Shift-JIS symbols not normally needed in-game are omitted.
+The NFTR in the Japanese version is based on Shift-JIS, but omitting many Shift-JIS characters.
 The NFTR in the European version is based on Windows Latin-1.
 * Mumin no Okurimono
 * MySims
 * MySims Agents – The font is available in-game as **font_ncl.bin** in the ``fonts`` folder.